jmpr1991/Shor_algorithm/README.md

-This is a Quantum computing library in where I am implementing different Quantum algorithms to be used in Shor's algorithm using modular exponentiation, as desccribed in "Circuit for Shor’s algorithm using 2n+3 qubits" by Stephane Beauregard.
+This is a Quantum computing library in where I am implementing different Quantum algorithms to be used in Shor's algorithm using modular exponentiation, as described in "Circuit for Shor’s algorithm using 2n+3 qubits" by Stephane Beauregard.

 The objective of this work is to better understand Quantum Computing foundations